Access Tokens

 Risky Revocation

 Avoid revoking a Workstation Installation token unless HYPR Support recommends it.
-This token is used during the installation process for the HYPR Workforce Access Client.
-Although installations you’ve performed already won’t be affected if you revoke the token (the Workforce Access Client will run as usual for everybody), you won’t be able to install the Workforce Access Client for any new users.
-See the Workforce Access Client Installation instructions for details.
+This token is used during the installation process for the HYPR Passwordless client.
+Although installations you’ve performed already won’t be affected if you revoke the token (the HYPR Passwordless client will run as usual for everybody), you won’t be able to install the HYPR Passwordless client for any new users.
+See the HYPR Passwordless Installation instructions for details.

 To revoke an access token, complete these steps: